 - A second paragraph continuing from above about the status of the main writing project.
 The most effective letter will reassure skittish search committees that the dissertation is in fact done or almost done, and/or that the book manuscript will be quickly forthcoming.
 Pace of work and productivity are valuable here.
 The key is that the candidate be described as a (soon-to-be) scholar, not as a graduate student still enmeshed in the minutiae of a graduate program or dissertation.

 - Evidence of the wider success of the candidate in the profession—the grant support, awards, and of course publications associated with the primary research.
 Conference activity can be mentioned here.

 - A brief indication of next steps in research and publishing, so that search committees feel reassured that the candidate has a long-range plan.

 - Discipline-specific attributes, such as experience in country of research, language fluency, technical skills, or other such things.
-Because I sometimes visited my Ph.D. students in the field in Japan, I had the opportunity to see them operate in their field settings, in Japanese.
+For example, because I sometimes visited my Ph.D. students in the field in Japan, I had the opportunity to see them operate in their field settings, in Japanese.
 I always made a point to provide my “objective” account of their skills.

 - Description of teaching abilities.
 This will be specific, mentioning course names, and methods used by the candidate, and departmental observations, evaluations, or feedback, to the extent the writer has this information available.
 Ideally the writer will have personally witnessed teaching by the candidate.
 If he/she has, this must be specified in the letter.
 Awards given for teaching should be mentioned.